j2css/j2c/README.md

 This may produce either `.hello{foo:bar;baz:qux;}` or `.hello{baz:qux;foo:bar;}`.

-If you need some elements to happen in order, use an array of objects.
+If you need some selectors or properties to happen in order, use an array of objects.

 ```Javascript
 j2c(".hello").add([